cloudflare/next-on-pages/.changeset/lazy-avocados-swim.md

 '@cloudflare/next-on-pages': patch
 ---

-don't pass the original request headers when fetching external images
+make sure that the original request headers are not passed along when fetching external images